kura1111/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :users_groups
-- has_many :group through: : users_groups
+- has_many :groups through: : users_groups

 ## groupsテーブル